 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of residents who were prescribed antipsychotic medications.
-While antipsychotic medications may be helpful for many patients, it is important to confirm these medications are being used only where medically required.
-In some cases, high levels of antipsychotic drug use may indicate a facility is using these drugs to subdue residents.
+This indicates the percent of patients given antipsychotic medications.
+While antipsychotic medications may be vital to many residents, it is important to ensure these drugs are being used only where medically required.
+In limited cases, excessive reliance on these medications may indicate that a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication